 The best brunch in London

 The humble brunch is perhaps one of the greatest inventions of the modern age.
 Breakfast is too early to really get stuck into, while eating eggs and downing buckets of coffee at lunchtime seems odd.
 Brunch, then, is the one true morning-ish meal, especially if it incorporates pancakes, bacon and those aforementioned eggs.
 Or you can enjoy a totally vegan take on proceedings at LD's at The Black Heart.
 London is particularly well stocked with places to indulge in the famous breakfast/lunch hybrid – one of the latest additions to this list is FKA Black Axe Mangal in Highbury, (don’t forgot to order a pig cheek and prune donut).
-Let us guide you to the best restaurants for a fabulous brunch, from a traditional full English to innovative twists on the majestic meal, such as a bacon bao brunch.
+Let us guide you to the best restaurants for a fabulous brunch, from a traditional full English to innovative twists on the majestic meal, such as a bacon bao brunch or fried eggs on chilli-cheese crumpets.
 RECOMMENDED: Like unlimited fizz with your fry-up?
 Here are the best bottomless brunches in London.
 Leonie Cooper is Time Out London’s Food and Drink Editor.
 For more about how we curate, see our editorial guidelines.
 July 2025: We've removed some of the staler options to give you only the finest brunches in London for this summer.
-Make the most of the warmer weather by bagging a table on the terrace at somewhere like The Laundry in Brixton, or enjoy the great outdoors at Pavilion Cafe in Victoria Park and try Lolo in Bermondsey if you want a Spanish take on brunch.
+Make the most of the warmer weather by bagging a table on the terrace at somewhere like The Laundry in Brixton, or enjoy the great outdoors at Pavilion Cafe in Victoria Park.
+Try Lolo in Bermondsey if you want a Spanish take on brunch.
 Hate the heat and would rather sulk in the dark like a massive goth?
-Then it's off to LD's at The Black Heart in Camden for
+Then it's off to

 Listings and reviews (16)